NA Medical Expenses and Deduction

 Medical Transportation

-Examples of medical treatments or services include any of the following:
+Examples of medical treatments or services include, and are not limited to, any of the following:

-The amount of the transportation cost is determined using one or more of the following:
+The amount of the transportation cost is determined by using one or more of the following:

 Medicare Premium Medical Expense